jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 When monitoring a **SQL Server Availability Group**, Spotlight now raises an alarm if the connection address is to a node other than the Availability Listener.
 Spotlight requires the connection address be to the Availability Listener. | SoSSE-3117
 When monitoring SQL Server, the **Support Services drilldown \| SQL Agent Jobs page** now includes the QL agent job SPID. | SOSSE-5638
 A new Spotlight Report, **SQL Server Availability**, reports on the availability of given SQL Server instances over a specified time period.
 It includes uptime statistics and the reason for any downtime periods (as per Spotlight alarms raised). | DS-458
+In the Spotlight Client, Spotlight grids, column sorting is now preserved for the life of the Spotlight Client session. | SOSSE-6216
+Spotlight's audit log of user actions now records Spotlight Client startup and shutdown times | SOSSE-5943 Spotlight's audit log of user actions is now tabled in the playback database.
+The contents of any existing useractionlog.csv file will be written into the table by the upgrade process and then the file will be deleted. |
+Spotlight Enterprise supports running a Spotlight Client in an App-V deployment. | SOSSE-5815

 Test VMware collection for vCentre 6.0 | SOSSE-5930

 {% include links.html %}